-Reading Suchman’s classic Human-machine reconfigurations: plans and situated actions, I am impressed by what I’m reading on the performative and interactional achievement of the construction of gothic cathedrals, as studied by David Turnbull.
+Reading Suchman’s classic Human-machine reconfigurations: plans and situated actions, I am impressed by her description David Turnbull’s work on the construction of gothic cathedrals.
 In brief, the intriguing point is that no blueprints or technical drawings or even sketches are known to have existed for any of the early modern gothic cathedrals, like that of Chartres.
 Instead, Turnbull proposes, their construction was massively iterative and interactional, requiring —he says— three main ingredients: “talk, tradition, templates”.
-Each of these well-summarized by Suchman.
 This sounds like an account worth reading; indeed perhaps also worth emulating or building on.
 In the context of the language sciences, an analogue readily suggests itself.
 Aren’t languages rather like cathedrals — immense, cumulative, complex outcomes of iterative human practice?

 Okay nice.
 At such a point you can go (at least) two ways.
 You can take the analogy and run with it, taking Turnbull’s nicely alliterative triad and asking, what are “talk, traditions, and templates” for the case of language?
 It would be a nice enough paper.
 The benefit would be that you make it recognizably similar and so if the earlier analysis made an impact, perhaps some of its success may rub off on yours.
 The risk is that you’re buying into a triadic structure devised for a particular rhetorical purpose in the context of one particular scientific project.